percona/percona-server/doc/source/diagnostics/innodb_show_status.rst

 into the log file.

 This allows to find out details about the failed transaction, and, most importantly, the blocking transaction.
-Query string can be obtained from :ref:`EVENTS_STATEMENTS_CURRENT` table, based on the ``PROCESSLIST_ID`` field, which corresponds to ``thread_id`` from the log output.
+Query string can be obtained from `EVENTS_STATEMENTS_CURRENT` table, based on the ``PROCESSLIST_ID`` field, which corresponds to ``thread_id`` from the log output.